 Today these one-off wines are bottled under the label One & Only, a tribute to Mark’s parents who would often use these words as terms of endearment for each other.
 Vineyard sources for this label are typically from outside of Napa Valley.

 In a nod to Mark’s mothers’ Greek heritage, several Greek varieties are planted at their Rutherford property including Assyrtiko and Xinomavro among others.
 Perhaps a Greek Retsina (Ρετσίνα) white wine will be produced at some point?!
 We’ve enjoyed several bottlings from various producers of this special resinated wine during our trips to Greece over the years.

 Neal Family Vineyards bottles one of Napa Valley’s very few grown and produced Vermentino wines; these vines were planted in 2018 on their Rutherford property.
 This variety is widely planted in Provence, France where it is known as Rolle.
 The 2021 Neal Family Vineyards Napa Valley Rutherford Dust Vineyards Vermentino (inaugural vintage) is medium gold in color; the aromatics are diverse and well-layered, initially showing as tropical fruit forward with notes of papaya, banana, honeysuckle, pineapple and vanilla.
 The bouquet also offers scents of nectarine, butter and citrus blossom.
 The mouth feel features a light creamy texture.
 This wine gives intense fruit flavors across the palate including of stone fruit, citrus and pineapple.
 The rich finish is complemented with bright and long-lasting acidity.

 We wish there was more Vermentino planted in Napa Valley.
-The only other two vineyards we know of planted to this variety in Napa Valley are Mahoney and Hudson Vineyards on the Napa side of Carneros.
+The only two other vineyards we know of planted to this variety in Napa Valley are Mahoney and Hudson Vineyards on the Napa side of Carneros.

 The 2017 Neal Family Howell Mountain Estate Cabernet Sauvignon (100% varietal) is dark ruby and almost opaque in the glass; the bouquet is a pleasing diversity of both primary fruit aromatics combined with secondary scents.
 As the wine opens it offers an elegant union of blackberry, dark cherry, mocha, Graham Cracker, milk chocolate and espresso.
 Give it even more time and the core aromatics (its fruit) become more dominant.
 The acidity is medium plus.
 This bottling offers primarily red fruit flavors including of cherry, currant and cranberry.
 This wine finishes savory with well-structured and long-lasting noticeably dry tannins, notes of crushed peppercorn and a mouthwatering brightness.
 Despite tasting this wine in the very early morning hours, we wanted to reach for a juicy steak directly from the BBQ.